gomorpheus/morpheus-docs/integration_guides/terraform.rst

     terraform:
         location: '/var/opt/morpheus/morpheus-ui/terraform'

    ..
 IMPORTANT:: Uses spaces not tabs to indent or ui startup will fail.
-If you used a different path than the default location, use that path instead.
+If you used a different path than the default location, enter that path instead.

 #.
 Restart the morpheus-ui to apply the ``application.yml`` config.